boshtannik/embedded-nano-mesh/README.md

 - setting `lifetime` to 1 will limit the message's reach to the nearest devices in the network.
 - setting `lifetime` to 10 will make the packet able to pass 10 nodes before being destroyed.

-If you need to send the message to all nodes in the network, you can send it with standard `send` method, and put `MULTICAST_RESERVED_IDENTIFIER` as the `destination_device_identifier`.
+To send the message to all nodes in the network, you can send it with standard `send` method, and put `MULTICAST_RESERVED_IDENTIFIER` as the `destination_device_identifier`.
 Every device will treat `MULTICAST_RESERVED_IDENTIFIER` as it's own address, will keep the message as received and will transit copy of that message further.
 Note!
-That you are not allowed to use `MULTICAST_RESERVED_IDENTIFIER` in the `send_ping_pong` or `send_with_transaction` methods, as it may jam your network with packets.
-In case of doing so - you will get an error, which is described in the documentation.
+That you are not allowed to use `MULTICAST_RESERVED_IDENTIFIER` in the `send_ping_pong` or `send_with_transaction` methods, it will jam your network with packets.

 The term "echoed message" refers to a duplicated message that has been re-transmitted into the ether by an intermediate device.